Orderability Review

 Yes — when executed within a governed orderability scope using pre-approved manufacturing and conversion capacity.

-Continuous container-scale supply is supported when the SKU remains within an active decision state (ECO-10060), with fixed specifications and approved production lanes already in operation.
+Continuous container-scale supply is supported when the SKU remains within an active decision state (RCO-10060), with fixed specifications and approved production lanes already in operation.

 Non-escalating operation depends on:

-Deployment within the regions covered by the same governed decision state.
+• Deployment within regions covered by the same governed decision state.

 Escalation is triggered only if:

-A new SKU, format, or specification requires fresh validation.
+• A new SKU, format, or specification requires re-evaluation.

 In short: